About Logging, Log Files, and Notification

 WatchGuard Log Server uses the wlcollector.log and ap_collector.log files to store information about Firebox and database connections.
 This information includes authentication errors, challenge and response mismatches, and database access errors.

-These files are stored by default in:
+These files are stored by default in this directory:

 Log information is stored in a PostgreSQL database.
 Each Log Server has four main database tables that store the log messages for all Fireboxes.
 The Log Server creates fixed-size partitions to store the log information in these databases.
 To manually modify the contents of the Log Server database, you can use the PostgreSQL command prompt or a third-party application such as pgadmin.